DevExpress/devextreme-documentation/concepts/05 UI Components/Chat/05 Getting Started with Chat/10 Render Sent Messages.md

-When a user enters a message into the Chat, the [messageEntered](/Documentation/ApiReference/UI_Components/dxChat/Configuration/#onMessageEntered) event is raised.
-You can use this event handler to render the entered message.
+When a user enters a message in the Chat, the [messageEntered](/Documentation/ApiReference/UI_Components/dxChat/Configuration/#onMessageEntered) event is raised.
+You can use this event handler to render the message you entered.

 ---
 ##### jQuery